octobercms/docs/3.x/cms/resources/building-apis.md

 {% endif %}
 ```

 The result of calling the handler can be returned directly to the browser.
+The respond includes any variables set on the page and/or array values returned by the function.

 ```twig
 {% do response(ajaxHandler('onSubmitPost')) %}